The New Revelation of the Peace Messiah on

 10. Bad Karma for Both Nations

+The roots of this tragedy run deeper than the events of 2022.
 Before Russia invaded Ukraine in February 2022, there was some bad karma for both nations that eventually led to this catastrophic disaster.

 IV.
 The Peaceful Solution to End the War in Ukraine